 FILM-150 Introduction to Film

 An interdisciplinary study of film as an art and cultural phenomenon.
 Stresses the history, aesthetics and social implications of film rather than movie-making techniques.
-Studies commercial cinema in connection with traditional humanistic disciplines of literature, history, philosophy, etc.
+Studies commercial cinema in connection with traditional humanistic disciplines such as literature, history, philosophy, etc.

 FILM-180 Film and Human Values